jatinchowdhury18/NewMixer/README.md

 ## Instructions for using
   - Use the space bar to play/pause (All tracks are muted initially)
   - Each circle represents a track, hover your mouse to see the track name, click to select
-  - Press "m" to mute/unmute; "s" to solo/unsolo
+    - Press "m" to mute/unmute; "s" to solo/unsolo, or use right-click menu
-  - Right-click a track to mute, solo, or change the colour
+    - To change the colour or the track name, use right-click menu
+    - To record automation, select "Automate" from the right-click menu
+  - To create a new input track, right-click and select "New Track"
+    - To record, right-click and select record
   - Move a track around the virtual space by dragging or using the arrow keys
-  - Change the track volume by pressing "ctrl" and dragging
+  - Change the track volume by pressing "Alt" and dragging

 ## Rules for collaboration
   - Clone repository